K4ugummi/carambolage/README.md

 3. Make changes
 4. Run `cargo fmt`
 5. Run `cargo clippy` and make sure it compiles wihtout warnings.
+6. Push your changes to your fork and create a pull request

 ### Dependencies
 - [GLFW](https://github.com/PistonDevelopers/glfw-rs)